Social Security has a limited amount of funding for benefits and this is why their first step is to deny, initially, all claims.

 We don’t agree with Social Security most of the time.
-That’s why Lilac City Law fights Social Security for you.
+That’s why we fight Social Security for you.
 But an agency or its policies can be wrong and also not criminally minded.

 During your claim remember that the Social Security Administration works as best they can within the rules provided to them.
 There is a great burden on claimants to present evidence of disabilities that preclude full-time work.

 Tough rules and policies added to a heavy burden to present relevant evidence is the reason most claims are denied at first.
 This is also why it is so important to have an attorney on your side that knows the Social Security system extremely well.

 Contact us today to schedule a consultation.